takashabe/lumber/design.md

 ## Concept

 * Contents management can be at git repository
+* To add an entry, you just need to add a Markdown file
+    * In real world, push markdown files to lumber server
 * Site generator?
     * Unnecessary
     * Implement converter from markdown to html